stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/CustomizingCompletions.md

 ## Overview

-`ArgumentParser` provides default completions for any types that it can.
+`StackOtterArgParser` provides default completions for any types that it can.
 For example, an `@Option` property that is a `CaseIterable` type will automatically have the correct values as completion suggestions.

 When declaring an option or argument, you can customize the completions that are offered by specifying a ``CompletionKind``.
 With this completion kind you can specify that the value should be a file, a directory, or one of a list of strings: